zakkolar/io.zak/_posts/2019-08-18-sliding-new-activities-into-google-slides.md

 This [discussion template](https://docs.google.com/presentation/d/1rG9oTUwHRePRjcytjsAjXSLebPA8XgzC97ccZBHLq9s/copy) (inspired by [Alice Keeler](https://alicekeeler.com/2015/11/02/google-slides-discussion-template/)) allows students to participate in a class-wide discussion.
 The teacher displays a question and each student creates a slide to type their answer.
 Each question has a unique master layout for its answer.
 This allows students to quickly respond to each question by selecting the associated "answer" master.

-In addition, each "answer" master has a unique font/color scheme.
+In addition, each "answer" master has a unique color scheme.
 This makes it easy to differentiate between the questions when the whole class is collaborating in the same presentation.

 Also see the template for [questions](https://docs.google.com/presentation/d/1UGRADoE7QKUQLyIgUFLvNc8NQxaJZhjyLhSKn2HV7NA/copy) and the [teacher guide](https://docs.google.com/presentation/d/1rmpm1PD2vfN_xOVJIz1uwZQFcGbpQCInKNC8dRiye0c/copy).